Your pricing is made up.

 Then he decided to raise it to $4 - some people grumbled.

 Then he raised it to $4.50 and he realized at $4.50 there was a lot of backlash.

 Whether you’re washing cars, knitting jumpers or washing cars while knitting jumpers, you have to experiment with the pricing to see how much people are willing to pay.

 “This is all sounds great Shawna, but it would be really helpful if you could give me a simple way to find my ideal price…”

 THIS IS HOW YOU CAN HIT YOUR OWN PRICING SWEET SPOT in 2 SIMPLE STEPS

-1. ask how much my favorite client would be willing to pay for the thing you sell?
+1. How much would my favorite client be willing to pay for the thing I offer?

 Did you enjoy this post?
 Enroll today in BOTTOMS UP! our free daily email to learn how to chill out and sell by clicking the button below